The Lost Zeppelin: Plot

-At a banquet preceding his flight to the South Pole, Commander Donald Hall (Conway Tearle), a zeppelin commander in charge of the Explorer, learns that his wife, Miriam (Virginia Valli), whom he worships, requests a divorce.
-She is in love with Lieutenant Tom Armstrong (Ricardo Cortez), his best friend and partner in the flight.
+At a banquet preceding his flight to the South Pole, Commander Donald Hall, a zeppelin commander in charge of the Explorer, learns that his wife, Miriam, whom he worships, requests a divorce.
+She is in love with Lieutenant Tom Armstrong, his best friend and partner in the flight.
 Hall agrees to grant the divorce after the flight.

 When the zeppelin reaches the South Pole, a sudden gale causes it to crash, and the men divide up into search parties.
 An aircraft with room for only one survivor leads to a decision by Hall that Armstrong should be the one to be saved.

 Armstrong is welcomed in Washington as the only survivor but finds that Miriam still loves her husband.
 Later, news comes of Hall's rescue and miraculous recovery, and he is happily reunited with his wife.